 Joined the National Museum of Western Art in 2003 after working at a private art museum.
 As head of the museum’s Reference Library, supervised library activities in support of the museum’s activities.
 Also maintained and improved the information on the museum’s collection.
 Majored in history of Western art.

-Taniguchi Eri, Senior Researcher, Assistant Group Lead
+Taniguchi Eri, Senior Researcher, Deputy Head of Research Resources

 Joined the National Art Center, Tokyo in 2007 and worked as head of Library and Archives section, joining the office for the installation and preparation of National Center for Art Research.
 Majored in history of Japanese modern art.